A Chaos of Delight

 Cave dipluran, Plusiocampa species, Divaška cave, Slovenia, April 2017

 The Japygoidea have adapted, pincer-shaped cerci, as shown in the photos below.
-The pincers are fully functional and are used for defence and to hold down prey.
-The photo shows an undescribed cave species from the South Island of New Zealand.
+The pincers are fully functional and are used for defence and to hold down prey, with the abdomen being curled over its back and head to feed on captured prey.
+When hunting, it’s common for Japygids to wait, buried, with their pincered tail exposed, ready to grab any prey that gets too close.

-Some members of the predatory Japygoida can reach up to 60mm, but most diplurans are around 2-5mm.
+Some members of Japygoida can reach up to 60mm, but most diplurans are between 2 and 5mm.

 Undescribed cave Burmjapyx species, Diplura Takaka hill, Nelson, NZ